joel-molina/traveling-salesman/README.md

 - Output is written in sample_data/output.txt
 - All "valid" paths are shown.
 Valid meaning there is a path that starts and ends at the correct city.
 - The best path is the one with the lowest weighted sums on its path.
-- The "cost" in this instance is measured with a fixed fuel efficiency of 40mpg.
+- The "cost" in this instance is measured with a fixed fuel efficiency of 40mpg.# traveling-salesman